Introduction

 For Mac OSX

-Drive Enclosure - You may need a drive enclosure for your existing drive if you do not have a way to plug both the replacement drive and current drive in the same computer.
+2. Drive Enclosure - You may need a drive enclosure for your existing drive if you do not have a way to plug both the replacement drive and current drive in the same computer.

-Step 2: Boot to Mac OSX Installer
+Step 2: Booting into the Mac OSX Installer

-Step 3: Install fresh copy of OSX
+Step 3: Installing a Fresh Copy of OSX

-Step 4: Boot into the new OSX
+Step 4: Booting into the New OSX

-Step 5: Migrate Data
+Step 5: Migrating Data